compose-x/ecs_composex/ecs_composex/compute/README.rst

 =====================
-ecs_composex.cluster
+ecs_composex.compute
 =====================

 .. contents::

-This module is here to create the ECS Cluster in addition to some potential compute resources.
+This module is here to create the compute resources if so chosen instead of using Fargate.
-Given that the default it to use AWS Fargate (soon will make it use Fargate Spot as well), the EC2 resources I by default had provisioned are now optional.
+Given that the default it to use AWS Fargate (soon will make it use Fargate Spot as well), the EC2 resources which by default were provisioned are now optional.

+I would only recommend to use EC2 resources over fargate if you need for performances reasons create backed AMIs which will have a lot of the docker layers that your images and volumes need.

 Features
 ---------